 Another simple method is to take weekly photos in front of the mirror.
 It is important to always take photos at the same time of day and with the same lighting.

 This leaves you with 4 simple assessment methods, which will allow you to better measure your progress.
 When you feel unmotivated, look at the photos you took since the beginning of the plan, for example, and see how much you've progressed.

 Don't follow all the advice they give you

-Besides, nowadays everyone is PT, mainly online.
+Furthermore, nowadays everyone is a PT, especially online.